 Different independent organizations have different standards that manufacturers must meet to receive gluten-free certification.
 These are explained below.

-Gluten-Free Certification Organization (GFCO): GFCO is a certification program for the Gluten Intolerance Group® (GIG) that has been in place for several years.
+Gluten-Free Certification Organization (GFCO): GFCO is a certification program for the Gluten Intolerance Group® (GIG) that has been in place for several years for the aid of people with Gluten Intolerance Symptoms.
 For a product to be labeled gluten-free, the level of gluten must be less than 10ppm, determined by third-party testing.